Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Data and simulations

 \subsection{{\tt FFP6} Simulations}

-We also use simulated \Planck\ frequency maps obtained from the so-called Full Focal Plane ({\tt FFP6}) simulations \citep[described in][]{planck2013-p28}).
-These simulations include the most relevant sky components at microwave and millimeter frequencies: CMB; thermal SZ effect; diffuse Galactic emissions (synchrotron, free-free, thermal and spinning dust); radio and infrared point sources, and the clustered Cosmic Infrared Background (CIB) based on foreground models from the Planck Sky Model \citet[PSM,][]{Delabrouille2012}.
+We also use simulated \Planck\ frequency maps obtained from the Full Focal Plane ({\tt FFP6}) simulations, which are described in the \Planck\ Explanatory Supplement \citep{planck2013-p28}.
+These simulations include the most relevant sky components at microwave and millimetre frequencies, based on foregrounds from the \Planck\ Sky Model \citep[PSM,][]{Delabrouille2012}: CMB; thermal SZ effect; diffuse Galactic emissions (synchrotron, free-free, thermal and spinning dust and CO); radio and infrared point sources, and the clustered CIB.
 The simulated tSZ signal was constructed using hydrodynamical simulations of clusters of galaxies up to redshift 0.3, completed with pressure profile-based simulations of individual clusters of galaxies randomly drawn on the sky.
-The noise in the maps was obtained from Gaussian random realizations of noise in the time domain and therefore accounts for noise inhomogeneities in the maps.
+The noise in the maps was obtained from realizations of Gaussian random noise in the time domain and therefore accounts for noise inhomogeneities in the maps.